cfpb/regulations-parser/README.md

 With the above examples, you should have been able to run the parser and generate some output.
 "But where's the website?" you ask.
 The parser was written to be as generic as possible, but integrating with [regulations-core](https://github.com/cfpb/regulations-core) and [regulations-site](https://github.com/cfpb/regulations-site) is likely where you'll want to end up.
-Here, we'll show one way to connect these applications up; see the individual repos for more configuration detail.
+Here, we'll show one way to connect these applications up.
+See the individual repos for more configuration detail.

 Let's set up [regulations-core](https://github.com/cfpb/regulations-core) first.
 This is an API which will be used to both store and query the regulation data.

  1. `git clone https://github.com/cfpb/regulations-core.git`
  1. `cd regulations-core`